jl-n/aws-cdk-batch-ts/README.md

 > yarn start:client
 ```

-You can also run your processing script locally by running `yarn start` in `/services`.
+You can also run you `services/process.ts` locally by running `yarn start:script`.

 Watch and build shared types package: